NeoGeographyToolkit/StereoPipeline/docs/tools/point2dem.rst

 For CSV point clouds, the option ``--csv-format`` must be set.
-If such a cloud contains easting, northing, and height above datum, the option ``--csv-proj4`` containing a PROJ.4 string needs to be specified to interpret this data (if the PROJ.4 string is set, it will be also used for output DEMs, unless ``--t_srs`` is specified).
+If such a cloud contains easting, northing, and height above datum, the option ``--csv-proj4`` containing a PROJ.4 string needs to be specified to interpret this data.
+If the PROJ.4 string is set, it will be also used for output DEMs, unless ``--t_srs`` is specified.

 Output statistics
 ~~~~~~~~~~~~~~~~~